Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 `Optional`

 - The role limit for each team of this gamerule.
 This property specifies how much of each role can be in game per team.
 The available roles are: Damage, Tank, Support, Utility.
-If a role is not specified, the role will not have a limit.
+If a role is not specified, the role does not have a limit.

 ```yml
 roleLimit: